monasca/monasca-docker/ci/README.md

     [Jenkins Job Builder](http://docs.openstack.org/infra/jenkins-job-builder/index.html)
   - The Monasca/CI container is built on the Jenkins offical docker repo with Jenkins, plugins, jjb, vagrant and build Monasca dependencies.
     It should only need updates when one of those components is upgraded.
   - Ideally the build artifacts coming from Jenkins should be Docker containers which we start and link for testing.
-However we don't yet deploy docker in production, so I build the artifacts we do deploy then install and configure each time with the Monasca Ansible roles.
+However we don't yet deploy Docker in production, so I build the artifacts we do deploy then install and configure each time with the Monasca Ansible roles.
+    - There are two images we can use to do this, monasca/ci-base has systemd and ssh running in it but is a bit of a hack as the docker host must also be running systemd.
+The other image is the official ubuntu-upstart:14.04 image.

 ## Todo
 - Document recommended minimum requirements.